Liberal Arts, Bachelor of Arts

 - SOCI 340 Social Criminology (3 units)

-- 6 competencies in Computer Information Technology (18 units)
+- 6 competencies in Computer Information Technology Minor

-- 6 Competencies in Small Business Administration (18 units)
+- 6 competencies in Small Business Administration Minor

 - If you have completed an Associate of Arts (AA) degree or an Associate of Science (AS) degree you will have fulfilled all minor requirements for a Personalized Learning degree.
 An Associate of Applied Science (AAS) will fulfill minor requirements for your degree except where precluded by degree program policy.
 The requirement is waived for students who transfer in 64 units from a regionally accredited institution.